ndouglas/lasthearth/README.md

 I can afford to compromise the first and second points for the third, given the nature of Hornvale.

-This work is based on Lox, from Robert Nystrom's amazing [Crafting Interpreters](https://craftinginterpreters.com), and specifically his bytecode-based CLox, but I'm customizing it heavily based on my personal preferences and intended use case.
+This work is based on Lox, from Robert Nystrom's amazing [Crafting Interpreters](https://craftinginterpreters.com), and specifically his bytecode-based CLox, but I'm customizing it heavily based on my personal preferences and intended use case, and adding bindings for functionality in other projects.

 ## Hornvale Project
 - [Hornvale](https://github.com/ndouglas/hornvale/): Frontend and connective logic